HerbSneed/US-Chronicle/README.md

 ## Future Development
 * Allow user to add profile picture.
-* Empliment Mapbox API with pin points that updates daily headlines.
+* Implement feature using Mapbox API with pin points that updates daily headlines.
+This feature would be accessed in the sidebar.
 * Allow users to have open dialog on news headline by leaving comments and replies.

 ## Technologies